planoe/size-calculator/README.md

 ### List categories

-Lists the categories that the calculator can calculate size for a brand.
+Lists the categories that the calculator supports for a particular brand.
 ```
 GET /categories?brand=calvin-klein
 Response: 200 (application/json)